 Every year, 32,000 people are killed by guns in America.
 Each shooting devastates and forever changes the victim’s family and friends.
 The new feature documentary, Behind the Bullet, explores a side of gun violence that’s rarely talked about- the impact a shooting has on the shooter.
 The film answers the question, what does shooting and killing someone do to a person whose intentions are good.
-Each subject in the film tells the story of how the pull of a trigger changed them emotionally, physically, financially, and spiritually.
+Each subject in the film tells the story of how the pull of a trigger, changed them emotionally, physically, psychologically, and spiritually.
 The complexity of each scenario plays out as they describe the conflicting emotions and moral injury that comes after a self-defense shooting, an accidental shooting or an unintentional shooting.

 Heidi Yewman, Producer & Director

 Heidi’s passion for gun violence prevention began in 1999 when her former basketball coach and teacher, Dave Sanders was killed in the Columbine High School massacre along with 12 students.
 Heidi is a graduate of Columbine.

 In 2009 she wrote the book, Beyond the Bullet: Personal Stories of Gun Violence Aftermath, profiling 19 people forever altered by the impact of gun violence.
 She is a tireless advocate for gun safety, sitting on the boards of The Brady Campaign to Prevent Gun Violence, Women Donors Network, Stop our Shootings, and Trauma Intervention Program of Portland, OR.
 Heidi’s vast experience working with trauma victims, advocating for gun violence solutions, and community organizing has inspired her to find unique ways to look at gun violence which creates a more meaningful dialog.